 There are 50 poems in the book and I read them over the course of a month.
 Beginning is accessible poetry for the common reader where people like me can appreciate poems without feeling the need to whip out a dictionary.
 Her simplicity is her strength.
 It is written in free verse.
 The poet said it was better than forcing it to rhyme and I agree.

 Fairy Tales started well about the girl wanting to be the hero and her own saviour then became about a working woman being better than a homemaker, a bias which I never truly understood.
 Because work is work and both contribute to the GDP.
-What a woman chooses to do should be of equal importance.
+What a woman chooses to do should be her own choice.
 Unfortunately we are far from a society like that.

 Still got a Chance reminded me of Neel Mukherjee’s A State of Freedom which had the insider’s point of view as opposed to the outsider looking in here; the former worked for me.

 Her poem Scars covers the entire gamut and this line really resonated with me – Scars that stay whether or not you want them.